Esri/ecological-marine-units-explorer/README.md

 ## Instructions
 1. Fork and then clone the repo.
-2. Navigate to the home directory of teh repo on your local machine with the web server running and view the app
+2. Navigate to the home directory of the repo on your local machine with the web server running and view the app

 ## Requirements
 * Notepad or your favorite HTML editor